 Amnesty International-Human Rights Defenders is a global movement of more than 3 million supporters, members and activists in more than 150 countries and territories that campaign to end grave abuses of human rights.
 Our vision is for every person to enjoy all the rights enshrined in the Universal Declaration of Human Rights and other international human rights standards.
 Members of the club hold "write-a-thons" several times throughout the year in defense of victims of human rights abuses.
+Sponsor: rbrown@maine207.org

 Assyrian Club welcomes anyone interested in getting to know more about the Assyrian culture, food, and costumes.
 We work together for philanthropic causes and try to connect to the Assyrian community.
+Sponsor: sbenjamin@maine207.org